 - Mini tomatoes: Any variety will work.

-- Cooked brown lentils: I used canned lentils for this recipe but for a more budget-friendly version you can cook lentils from dry.
+- Cooked brown lentils: I used canned lentils for this recipe, but you can cook lentils from dry for a more budget-friendly version.

 - Oat flour: To be more budget-friendly I make my own at home by blending dry quick cooking oats.
 But you can also use oat flour, I love Bob's Red Mill oat flour because it is gluten-free!